 Assistant Chief Constable Paul Broadbent said: “As is often the case when police are faced with volatile and dynamic circumstances, split-second decisions need to be made, and the tactics deemed most suitable applied.
 In this case an officer chose to use CS spray.

 “We will now consider the IPCC’s recommendations in the light of the jury’s findings to identify any additional areas for learning and development.”
-Carolyn White, Sherwood Forest Hospitals NHS Foundation Trust Chief Executive, sade: “The trust’s own internal investigations, carried out at the time, identified a number of areas where improvements could be made.
+Carolyn White, Sherwood Forest Hospitals NHS Foundation Trust Chief Executive, said: “The trust’s own internal investigations, carried out at the time, identified a number of areas where improvements could be made.